Gibson SJ Southern Jumbo Flattop Guitar

 was what Gibson used before 1921 when they invented the adjustable truss rod.)

-Also Maple neck with two walnut stripes down the center (5 piece neck) often used
+Also Maple neck with two mahogany stripes down the center (5 piece neck) often used

 instead of Mahogany.